nginx/unit-docs/source/configuration.rst

           }
       }

    Here, a route called :samp:`main` is explicitly defined, so :samp:`routes` is an object instead of an array.
-The first step of the route passes all requests that arrive via HTTP to the :samp:`http_site` app.
+   The first step of the route passes all HTTP requests to the :samp:`http_site` app.
    The second step passes all requests that target :samp:`blog.example.com` to the :samp:`blog` app.
    The final step serves requests for certain file types from the :samp:`/www/static/` directory.
-If no steps match, a 404 "Not Found" response is returned.
+   If no steps match,
+   a 404 "Not Found" response is returned.

 .. _configuration-routes-matching: